 We will be able to provide the documents necessary for visa application of the participants who have completed their online registration and payment.

-For more details, please contact the secretariat of ITS Seoul 2018 by e-mail.
+For more details, please contact AIM Korea Corp., the official agency of ITS SEOUL 2018.

 #103-1106 Park Tower, 67 Seobinggoro, Yongsangu, Seoul, 04385, Korea